FlyingPotato437/coral-complexity2/README.md

 ### Quadrat Metrics

-The `QuadratMetrics` class takes an `.obj` mesh file, dimensions of the input file, and size of quadrats as input.
+The `QuadratMetrics` class takes an `.obj` or `.ply` mesh file, dimensions of the input file, and size of quadrats as input.
 It outputs a dictionary per quadrat containing the following metrics:
 * `quadrat_size_m`: The size of the fitted quadrats
 * `quadrat_rel_x`: The relative x coordinates of the quadrat
 * `quadrat_rel_y`: The relative y coordinates of the quadrat